tinder-christopherperry/BackendDrivenUI/README.md

 The example uses Android Architecture components, MVVM and [Epoxy](https://github.com/airbnb/epoxy).
 I used Epoxy to make my life easier, but of course you'd be free to use whatever you want (I'm looking at you [Jetpack Compose](https://developer.android.com/jetpack/compose)).
 See the [ViewModel](https://github.com/tinder-christopherperry/BackendDrivenUI/blob/main/app/src/main/java/com/tinder/backendui/ui/main/MainViewModel.kt) for an example of a response (hardcoded) from the server.

 The basic idea is to break up UI into components that match horizontal slices of the client UI.
+Developers are freed up to develop UI components, never having to touch the page.
+This lets multiple teams add/remove/change things on the same page in tandem and not have to step on each other.

 ![UI Slices Example](ui-slices.png)